adedomin/CSC450-project-proposal/final/final.md

 The goal is to build, not only a new shell, but basically an entire language.
 To do this is a multilevel step.
-In most cases it's usually a process of:
+In most cases it is usually a process of:

   * building a lexical analyser
   * a parser which generates an abstract syntax tree